Quramy/typed-css-modules/Contribution.md

-# CSS Modules TypeScript Contribution Guidelines
+# typed-css-modules Contribution Guidelines

-Welcome to the CSS Modules TypeScript project!
+Welcome to the typed-css-modules project!
 We appreciate your interest in contributing to the project.
 This document outlines the guidelines for contributing to the project to help maintain a healthy and collaborative development environment.

 ## Table of Contents